 - Luz De Mar – A great place to sit outside on one of the main streets and enjoy a delightful homemade breakfast.
 Later in the day, they offer a pre-set menu of the day for both meat eaters and vegetarians.
 This family run business is operated by lovely, welcoming people that will make you feel at home!

 - Funky Monkey – This is my personal recommendation of the three.
 And I will be honest with my reason.
 My friends work and run this place.
 After two months spending time at all of the bars, I can honestly say this place has the most relaxed and friendly atmosphere.
 The locals working here are eager to get to know and befriend the travelers, which makes it a special place to feel at home when you are far away from the people you know.
+Don’t forget, if you stop in, tell Nilton and Esther (the owners) that Rachel sent you!

 - Luna Lounge – This bar is the most likely of the three for people to break out into an unexpected dance party.
 People have been known to get on top of the bar and dance.